StokMinder/ml-stockminder/README.md

 - numpy == 1.24.3

 <h1> How to Run Code</h1>
--Download code for the models and dataset
+- Download code for the models and dataset
--Open the model on your local environment or online like Google Colab -Load the datasets
+- Open the model on your local environment or online like Google Colab
+- Load the datasets
--Run the code
+- Run the code
--Good Luck
+- Good Luck